ricrog/Getting-and-Cleaning-Data-Final-Assignment/CodeBook.md

 ## Codebook
-This Codebook is reffered to the data contained in the dataset contained in "tidy_data.txt".
+This Codebook is reffered to the data contained in the dataset contained in `tidy_data.txt`.

 ##Notes
 Variable are taken from the UCI HAR Dataset.
 The varibles selected are those one that represet the variable mean and standard deviation.
-The value in the data set "tidy_data.txt" are the mean value of the variables according to the Activity and Suject.
+The value in the data set `tidy_data.txt` are the mean value of the variables according to the Activity and Suject.

 * Time and Frequence indicate if the values is referred to the domain of time or frequency
 * Acceleration and Gyroscope means if th datas come from accelerator or gyroscope